 When a child with disabilities receives support from multiple sources, parents need to track the total amount of support provided by the child, the parents, and third parties.

 Shifting support.
 If parents shift from paying expenses out of their pocket to paying expenses out of an ABLE account, the child could technically end up providing more than half of his or her own support.

 As a result, the parent would no longer qualify to claim the child as a dependent.

 Parents and their tax advisors should evaluate levels of support to determine whether ABLE distributions will affect the parents’ ability to claim the dependent exemption.

-3. ABLE account holders should be prepared to handle documentation requirements.
+- ABLE account (529A account) holders should be prepared to handle documentation requirements.

 For individuals expecting to use an ABLE account on a frequent basis, the following documentation requirements will likely add an extra layer of complexity to everyday transactions.